Ivanhoe Grammar School

-Ivanhoe Grammar School is a private, co-educational, Anglican, day school, located in Ivanhoe (Buckley House and The Ridgeway Campus) and Doreen (Plenty Campus), both located in the north-eastern suburbs of Melbourne, Victoria, Australia.
+Ivanhoe Grammar School is a private, co-educational, Anglican, day school, with campuses located in Ivanhoe (Buckley House and The Ridgeway Campus), and Doreen (Plenty Campus), both located in the north-eastern suburbs of Melbourne, Victoria, Australia.

-Founded in 1915 as St James' Grammar School for boys, Ivanhoe Grammar is a school of the Anglican Church of Australia, and caters for approximately 2,600 students from the Early Learning Centre to Year 12, across four campuses.
+Founded in 1915 as St James' Grammar School for boys, Ivanhoe Grammar is a school of the Anglican Church of Australia, and caters for approximately 2,600 students from the Early Learning Centre to Year 12, across four campuses, with the fourth being a university-integrated campus at La Trobe University, named the University Campus.

 The school is affiliated with the Headmasters' and Headmistresses' Conference, the Association of Heads of Independent Schools of Australia, the Junior School Heads Association of Australia, and is a founding member of the Associated Grammar Schools of Victoria.
 The school is a former member of the G20 Schools Group.
 Ivanhoe Grammar School is also one of only four Round Square schools in the state of Victoria, and has been an International Baccalaureate World School since December 1994.